 Sorting Algorithm of Evil: The Forsaken (with the exception of Ishamael and Lanfear, who are pretty continuous presences) are generally confronted in this sort of pattern, with later Forsaken being much more formidable than those faced early in the series.
 Justified because the more skilled Forsaken tended to last longer, quietly building up their power while letting their more overtly ambitious compatriots get blasted.
 The reincarnated Forsaken, of course, break the pattern.

-The first two faced are Aginor and Balthamel, who suffered from Age Without Youth and neither was particularly skilled as a warrior even on the top of their game (Aginor was a Mad Scientist rather than a fighter, and Balthamel was a lazy, bad-tempered letch who was Unskilled, but Strong), and they go down pretty easily.
+The first two faced are Aginor and Balthamel, who suffered from Age Without Youth and neither was particularly skilled as a warrior even on the top of their game (Aginor was a Mad Scientist rather than a fighter, and Balthamel was a lazy, bad-tempered letch of a spymaster who was Unskilled, but Strong), and they go down pretty easily.

 Rahvin and Moghedien are up next; the former is pretty solidly at the middle of the pack (though he arguably comes closer to defeating the good guys than anyone, thanks to a well-timed trap), and the latter is sneaky, but tends to fall apart when faced directly.
 Both are main threats over several books. note Asmodean is faced at this time as well, but he's probably the most pathetic of the lot, and is more Lanfear's catspaw than a major villain in his own right